comicfans/comicfans.github.io/_posts/2024-08-25-test-debug-contribute-bazel.md

 every App simply works after install, it will never told you to "install App A version X" to make "App B version Y" work.

-    There're also some interesting argument about "share less" between "share more" approach, first one came is a 2021 blogspot from [Gentoo](https://blogs.gentoo.org/mgorny/2021/02/19/the-modern-packagers-security-nightmare/), for people who aren't familiar with Gentoo, it's a source based distribution, every software is distributed as source code, and built on user's machine.
+    There're also some interesting argument between "share less" and "share more" approach, first one is a 2021 blogspot from [Gentoo](https://blogs.gentoo.org/mgorny/2021/02/19/the-modern-packagers-security-nightmare/), for people who aren't familiar with Gentoo, it's a source based distribution, every software is distributed as source code, and built on user's machine.
 User can adjust build options, which provides the most flexibility/customized behavior of dependencies.
-You can determine if software A depends on software B or not(by tradoff to not support B-related function).
+You can determine if software A depends on software B or not(by tradoff to support B-related function or not).
-Author in this blog express the concern about static linking, bundled/vendored dependencies, and Go/Rust/Python don't follow stable ABI/shared linking practise, which make distribution's work harder, and recently a 2024 blogspot from [Debian](https://jonathancarter.org/2024/08/29/orphaning-bcachefs-tools-in-debian/) also express concern on how bcachefs-tools is packed, it shares similar idea with Gentoo ones': (traditional) distribution maintainer prefer to share more, but new languages other than C, usually don't have stable ABI, and their packing/building model, prefer "share less" approach, and these two idea conflict each other, make them headache.
+Author in this blog express the concern about static linking, bundled/vendored dependencies, and Go/Rust/Python don't follow stable ABI/shared linking practise, which make distribution's work harder, and recently a 2024 blogspot from [Debian](https://jonathancarter.org/2024/08/29/orphaning-bcachefs-tools-in-debian/) also express concern on how bcachefs-tools is packed, it shares similar idea with Gentoo ones': (traditional) distribution maintainer prefer to share more, but new languages other than C, usually don't have stable ABI, and their packing/building model, prefer "share less" approach, this conflict make them headache.
 There're also a reddit thread for first blogspot [here](https://www.reddit.com/r/rust/comments/ml77p3/the_modern_packagers_security_nightmare/).

-  Personally, I respect these traditional distributions maintainer's work, they helped me to quickly enjoy the linux environment, maintaining different versions on one system compatible with each other, but I got to say on this topic, these traditional distribution really don't get the real point: the users, care about if they can use the software, they don't care too much about how these software being packed/run.
-The top voted response from the reddit thread already modified to use a softer tone, maybe it's original content is more straghtforward/offensive(if I remembered correctly): why software bundle/vendored their dependencies instead of relaying on system shared libraries? because you can't tell user/customer that the software is unable to run just due to their host lacks required dependencies!
+  Personally, I respect these traditional distributions maintainer's work, they helped me to quickly enjoy the linux environment, maintaining different versions on one system compatible with each other, but I got to say on this topic, these traditional distribution really don't get the real point: the users, care about if they can use the software, and don't care about how these software being packed/run.
+The top voted response from the reddit thread expressed this idea:(if I remembered correctly): why software developer bundle/vendored their dependencies instead of relaying on system shared libraries? because you can't tell user/customer that the software is unable to run just due to their host lacks required dependencies!
 As our blog mentioned, today's user-friendly operation system **do** prefer "share less" approach, it's the way that impact user least.
-Traditional distribution maintainer expects software can run correctly with different version(even only with updated fixed version) of dependencies is a good desire, but unfortunately not realistic.
+Traditional distribution maintainer expects software can run correctly with different version of dependencies is a good desire, but unfortunately not realistic.
-A software can't have one specified version having infinite support life of time, when a software A depends on an old version of B, it's almost impossible for distribution maintainer to upgrade B and assume it still make A works.
-Even most open source C library tries their best to maintain ABI/API compatibility, it's still can't prove that new version won't break behavior.
-Traditional distribution can't denied this fact because if libraries never break compatibility, they should never have big version upgrade, they can just upgrade individual packages to make everyone happy.

-    From upstream project perspective, they usually only have a finiate set of environment, say, the environment of main developers, and the best they can do, is to tell user that such environment
+  And these new languages (python/rust/go) provide their own package/dependencies manager (and they usually pin all dependencies version to some specified version) and do static linking(or alike behavior), Because that's currently the best known way to keep final running binary behaves same as when its maintainers developed them.
+If users run with different dependencies, developers can't tell if a bug belongs to software itself, or just a behavior change of its dependencies.
+The term "bug" is really hard to define in this scenario, sometimes developers tries to fix unreasonable/buggy behavior, but some others are already depends on this behavior.
+Can distribution maintainers just changes these dependencies as their will?
+Yes they can, but it also becomes their response to support user's question about why software don't behave same to upstream project's.
+Because